TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

 IMPLEMENTED FEATURES AND CHANGES
 =======================================
+- 	change image size and blank space so it matches their visual
 - Main Menu
 - How to Play Menu
 - Pause Functionality and Pause Menu
 - Auto-Centered Window When Screen Size Changes
 - Properly clean up assets when changing levels
-- Control Menu
+- View Control Menu
+- Endless Mode(still need polishing)

 PLANNED FEATURES
 =======================================
-- Endless Mode
-- More enemy variety
+- Change to the boss battle system
+- add invincibility frame when player take damage

 NEW JAVA CLASSES
 =======================================